 Some scientists want us to believe that genetic engineering is the answer.
 They suggest that trees can be engineered to be resistant to a particular pest or disease.
 In reality, the clonal release of genetically engineered organisms flies in the face of nature’s guiding and sustaining principles of life – genetic diversity.
 Genetically engineered plants, are unacceptable in the landscape.
 Evidence abounds that pests and diseases quickly build up resistance to the engineered traits.
 Engineered plants do not and cannot work in the long run.

-If you need more advice on pests and diseases, please reach out to our tree care experts!
+If you need more advice on pests and diseases, please reach out to our tree care experts in the Boulder area!

-You can also take a look at some of our additional posts below related to tree services in Longmont, CO and tree care!
+You can also take a look at some of our additional posts below related to tree service in Longmont, CO!